explosion-mental/demwm/README.md

 The interval is how many X seconds you want to pass before re-**run**ning the command and update the output.
 Can be 0, which means never.

 The signal is a number where you can re-**run** the command.
 Say a signal number `Y` which, for example, I will define as `11`.
-Then `Y + 34` -> `11 + 34` -> `45`, and you will need this result in order to actually use the signal with `kill`, In this case: `kill -45 $(pgrep -o dwm)`. `pgrep -o dwm` gets the parent process which names matches dwm.
-That is not the reccomended way of doing it.
-This build of `dwm` sets an _enviromental variable_ called `STATUSBAR` which value is the _pid_ of the dwm parent.
+Then `Y + 34` -> `11 + 34` -> `45`, and you will need this result in order to actually use the signal with `kill`, In this case: `kill -45 $(pidof dwm)`. `pidof dwm` gets the pid of dwm, but there is a more friendly way.
+This build of `dwm` sets an _enviromental variable_ called `STATUSBAR` which value is the _pid_ of the dwm.
 In short do: `kill -45 $STATUSBAR`.

-Another option to update a block with a signal is to use `xsetroot -name 1`, to update a block with signal 1, for example.
+Signaling mentioned above shouldn't work with BSD's, so a recommended way to update a block with a signal is to use `xsetroot -name 1`, to update a block with signal 1, for example.
-**You must assign signal for a block, this value cannot be 0.**
+You can do much more with `xsetroot`, see below..

 ## Scripts